jerrychen017/fridge-food-tracker/docs/final-report.md

 ### Postman

 We used Postman to test our Server calls.
-It was pretty good.
+It was pretty good, and no serious problems occurred.

 ### Heroku

 We used Heroku to host our Server.
-It was pretty good.
+It was pretty good, and no serious problems occurred.

 ### JUnit